Take the INCOME STATEMENT CHALLENGE and CATAPULT your KNOWLEDGE to the NEXT LEVEL.

 Typically, there are three sources where a Company can earn money from

-Sales is the primary source of Revenue for a Business.
+Sales is the primary source of money generated in a Business.

 It is the money a business makes from it's core operations.